0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-packages.md

 ## Configuring the Validator Node

-!!!note
+!!! note

     To complete this section, you must have an RPC endpoint of your fully synced Ethereum mainnet node ready.

-!!!caution
+!!! warning

     Bor v1.1.0 and Heimdall v1.0.3 use standardized paths for configuration files and chain data.
-If you have existing config files and chain data on your node, please jump directly to **[Migration](#upgrade-from-02x-to-03x-1) section** to learn about migrating configs and data to standardized file locations.
+If you have existing config files and chain data on your node, please skip this section and refer to the [Migration](https://www.notion.so/polygontechnology/Bor-Heimdall-Mainnet-Upgrade-v0-3-0-6575b2672a1d4ecc8cea8e1703bcc2df) guide to learn about migrating configs and data to standardized file locations.
+This is not relevant for new validators.

 ### Configure Heimdall